Minor-League-Esports/warden/MODERATION_WORKFLOW.md

 The case warning flow targets the case subject automatically.
 The standalone command verifies that the supplied case belongs to the selected user.

+The user summary shown before the warning form includes current points, warning count, and case count.
+Use **View History** to inspect warning details and matching cases; case lookup is independent of whether the subject has warnings or current points.

 Complete the warning form with: